What is Wilson Disease?

 When too much copper builds up in the liver, the liver is damaged.
 Eventually, some extra copper might travel into the body, where it could damage the brain, eyes, kidneys, and red blood cells.
 If this disorder is not treated, it could lead to sudden or long-term liver failure.
 Permanent brain damage is also possible.
 Wilson disease is always fatal if it is not treated.

-Symptoms of Wilson Disease
+What are the symptoms of Wilson Disease ?

 The major symptoms of Wilson disease affect three parts of the body — liver, brain and nerves.